Hello! This is your tech guide, always ready to sharply dissect the latest trends in the IT industry. π

 β’ IDP (Internal Developer Platform) π»

 The tangible embodiment of all this is the IDP.
-A prime example is Backstage, created by Spotify.
-Developers access this portal to create development environments, deploy, and monitor with just a few clicks.
+A representative tool is Backstage, created by Spotify.
+Developers access this portal and with a few clicks, can create development environments, deploy, and monitor.

 5. So, What Gets Better? π

-- Developers (Dev): Freed from the hell of infrastructure configuration.
+- Developers (Dev): Freed from infrastructure setup hell.
 No need to know kubectl commands.
 They can refocus on their core job: ‘writing code.’
 (Burnout escape! ποΈ)

-- Operations/Platform Team (Ops): Escapes from handling repetitive tickets like “Please spin up a server” or “Grant permissions.”
-Instead, they focus on engineering to create excellent ‘platform products.’
+- Operations/Platform Team (Ops): Escapes from handling simple, repetitive tickets like “Spin up a server,” “Grant permissions.”
+Instead, they focus on engineering to build awesome ‘platform products.’

-- Business (Biz): Security incidents are reduced due to the use of standardized methods (Golden Path), and the onboarding speed of new hires dramatically increases.
+- Enterprise (Biz): Security incidents are reduced by using standardized methods (Golden Path), and the adaptation speed of new hires dramatically increases.

-6. Conclusion: DevOps Isn’t Dead.
-It Has Simply ‘Matured.’ π¦
+6. Conclusion: DevOps is Not Dead.
+It Has Just ‘Matured.’ π¦

 The phrase “DevOps is dead” is actually closer to clickbait.
-To be precise, what has died is the “incorrect practice of DevOps that burdens developers with everything.”
+To be precise, what has died is the “wrong way of practicing DevOps that burdens developers with all the responsibilities.”

-How is your organization doing now?
-Are your developers sighing and struggling with YAML files in front of a terminal window?
+How is your organization doing?
+Are your developers sighing while wrestling with YAML files in a terminal window?
 If so, it’s time to launch a new lifeboat: Platform Engineering. π’

 Leave a Reply